czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Systems engineering is an essential area of project conceptualization and initial design, and generally accomplishes the following tasks:
       - System concept: defines the overall design and functions of the system being developed, designed, and/or manufactured
       - Subsystem definitions: complete the details of system concept
-      - System modelling: includes the consideration of tradeoffs among technical and operational parameters
+      - System modeling: includes the consideration of tradeoffs among technical and operational parameters
-      - Modelling data: acquired by analysis, experimentation, or prior sources
+      - Modeling data: acquired by analysis, experimentation, or prior sources
-      - Verification: uses the modelling data to show that all the requirements are achievable
+      - Verification: uses the modeling data to show that all the requirements are achievable
       - Specification: quantify the requirements into actual system design factors

     - Projects are difficult for a variety of reasons
       - The problems for which a solution is desired may not be completely solvable
       - There may exist conflicting requirements and differing stakeholders' motivations
-      - Modelling data may be incomplete, contradictory, or nonexistent
+      - Modeling data may be incomplete, contradictory, or nonexistent
       - May be fundamental limitations of either technology or physics

   - Project Organization